sigp/lighthouse-merge-f2f/m2_besu/README.md

 ## How To Run

-This testnet requires 3 terminal processes, one for Nethermind one for a beacon node and one for a validator client.
+This testnet requires 3 terminal processes, one for Besu one for a beacon node and one for a validator client.
 See the per-terminal commands below.

 ### Terminal 1: Besu